How Postpartum Psychosis made me the stronger person I am today and everything before:

 New mums would come and go over the 2 months I was there but yet I felt so alone I didn’t understand what was wrong with me.
 My whole family didn’t know if I would ever get better.

-I was slowly allowed to leave the unit for short periods after a few weeks, first with a member of staff, then with Karl then by Christmas I was allowed to stop over at my house for the night.
-What a luxury!
-I was discharged around new years, apparently that was a quick recovery!
+I was slowly allowed to leave the unit for short periods after a few weeks, first with a member of staff, then with Karl, then by Christmas I was allowed to stop over at my house for the night.
+However Christmas morning I was over come with anxiety and still not very well so went back in the unit.
+I was discharged around new years.

-After leaving the unit my anxiety was through the roof.
+As soon as I got home my anxiety was through the roof.
 I was scared that the sodding trees were going to spike Kayden, cars would crash in to him as I walked down the road and many more ridiculous things, but at the time, they were real threats to me.
-I can remember the first time I went in to town shopping with my mum I had to hold her hand the entire way around.
+I can remember the first time I went in to town shopping with my mum I had to hold her hand the entire way around, shaking and panicking if she let go.

 Time went on and I had a short period of around 3 months of depression.
 No feelings what so ever.
 Not a bean.
 Thankfully this didn’t last too long and the anxiety came flooding back, which unfortunately I did sometimes use alcohol to get through the crippling anxiety in the early days.

 As soon as I left the unit I had the amazing support from a lady called Sal, she is worth her weight in gold to the NHS.
 She saw me at my worst.
 She taught me the skill of using CBT which helped a hell of a lot.
 A few months later I was passed over to a lady called Clare .
-She was a massive help, so down to earth, patience and a good laugh and a friend i’ll never forget!
+She was a massive help, so down to earth, a great listener, a good laugh and a friend i’ll never forget!

 I was asked by Clare from the mental health team in Doncaster if I would be the main speaker at a NHS conference earlier this year.
 This was to try to help get funding in Doncaster to provide the services I received in Leeds.
 It was an honour to speak that day.
 Here I am 🙂